bigtoga/Examples/Monitoring/New Relic/New Relic Logs Query Syntax.md

 # Virtual Machines
 **Find shutdowns, reboots, restarts**

-`Channel:System AND (EventID:41 OR EventID:1074 OR EventID:6088 OR EventID:6009) AND hostname:my-server`
+`Channel:System AND (EventID:41 OR EventID:1074 OR EventID:6008) AND hostname:my-server`